MrMicrowaveOven/AlgorithmsCurriculum/self-presentation/personal-pitch.md

 ## Your 60-second life's story

 Your life story should be just that -- *a story.*  It should have a beginning, middle, and end.
 Each piece should be concrete and specific.
 The "beginning" should be one of the first times you encountered code (or some type of problem solving that is tech-related).
-Include the time/place and the project you did.
 The "middle" should describe your transition into web development.
 The "end" brings your listener to your current state -- you are trained in the full stack and ready to start working for their company.

  A sample outline for your inspiration:
 (beginning)
-* In college I chose to major in [...] // took a lot of classes in [...] because I like working on problems that involve [...]
-* At [company] I accomplished [...] and [...]
+* (beginning) In college I chose to major in [...] // took a lot of classes in [...] because I like working on problems that involve [...].
+At [company] I accomplished [...] and [...]
 While I was at it I learned [...].
-(middle)
-* I've always had an affinity for computers so I taught myself HTML and JavaScript for fun.
-* When I picked up Ruby two years ago, I immediately got hooked.
+* (middle) I've always had an affinity for computers so I taught myself HTML and JavaScript for fun.
+When I picked up Ruby two years ago, I immediately got hooked.
 I was playing around on Ruby Monk every day after work.
-* I wanted to take it to the next level so I took some classes.
+I wanted to take it to the next level so I took some classes.
     * *Feel free to bring up App Academy if they ask for details.
-Also mention online courses like Coursera, Ruby Monk, etc* (end)
+Also mention online courses like Coursera, Ruby Monk, etc*
-* I've now built two games in Javascript and one full-stack web app using Bootstrap and Rails.
-* I wanted to join [company] because [...].
+* (end)I've now built two games in Javascript and one full-stack web app using Bootstrap and Rails.
+I wanted to join [company] because [...].

+*Notice that each part of the story includes specific details such as time/place, projects, and accomplishments.*

 ## Questions to expect